-Christmas (there, I said it again) creates unique challenges to businesses of all sizes as not only are they having to fight to stay on a shoppers mind (in a positive way) vs the competition, but that shopper is changing their behaviour during the Christmas period to how they would usually shop during the rest of the year.
+Christmas (there, I said it again) creates unique challenges to businesses of all sizes as not only are they having to fight to stay on a shopper’s mind (in a positive way) vs the competition, but that shopper is changing their behaviour during the Christmas period to how they would usually shop during the rest of the year.

 “How do shoppers change their behaviour at Christmas?”
 I hear you ask.
-Well considering over 45% say they shop online more at Christmas than the rest of the year (which is great news for e-commerce sites), shoppers are becoming savvy about what they buy, the price and how they feel when buying a product.
+Well, considering over 45% say they shop online more at Christmas than the rest of the year (which is great news for e-commerce sites), shoppers are becoming savvy about what they buy, the price and how they feel when buying a product.

 Price, rewards and discount codes

-Shoppers know that there are many websites out there often offering the same product, but when they know they’re going to make a purchase, the price is one of the highest deciding factors of where they buy it.
-With the rise of regular sales and holiday specials like Boxing day sales and Black Friday, consumers are always finding ways to save money on products and it’s up to e-commerce websites to provide them if they want to convert a shopper.
+Shoppers know that there are many websites often offering the same product, but when they know they’re going to make a purchase, the price is one of the highest deciding factors of where they buy it.
+With the rise of regular sales and holiday specials like Boxing Day sales and Black Friday, consumers are always finding ways to save money on products and it’s up to e-commerce websites to provide them if they want to convert a shopper.

 For some, they’re putting extra thought and research into what they’re buying to ensure it’s the right gift for the recipient.
-Putting this information front and centre in the buildup can help shoppers complete this research leading up to Christmas, but putting it in video or through UGC (User Generated Content) makes it even better.
+Putting this information front and centre in the buildup can help shoppers complete this research leading up to Christmas.
+However, putting it in video or through UGC (User Generated Content) makes it even better.
 Google has reported that up to 50% of shoppers say online video has helped them decide which specific brand or product to buy; and UGC helps resonate with people that they’re buying the right thing as their peers are also buying it.
 After all, 65% of brands believe UGC content is more powerful than branded content.

-Along with extra unnecessary steps, long waits are a sure fire way to annoy shoppers both in-store and online.
+Along with extra unnecessary steps, long waits are a surefire way to annoy shoppers both in-store and online.
 Not only should your e-commerce website layout be clean, simple and easy to direct people where to find a product, but the load time of the website should be fast too.
 According to statistics, half of Christmas shoppers don’t even wait two seconds for website content to start loading and your website is your first impression- if your website is slow, how does that reflect in your services or delivery time?

 Whilst the Christmas holiday season creates a different experience for e-commerce websites and shoppers alike, it’s a time to get creative and fight to win over your shoppers.
 The one-size-fits-all is no longer acceptable and accepted by shoppers.
-To be successful, companies should listen to their customers and anticipate what they want, how they want it and deliver it to them in a personalised, speedy and price savvy way.
+To be successful, companies should listen to their customers and anticipate what they want, how they want it and deliver it to them in a personalised, speedy and price-savvy way.